 So we can all agree that slapping a celebrity’s face next to our brand would likely shoot our sales up into the stratosphere, but the reality is most businesses can’t afford to fork out a few million for Brad Pitt.
 These celebrities and key figures are mainstream influencers and typically only work with big-league companies.
 But this leaves a considerable gap for small and medium-sized companies looking to get in on the party.
 Enter the micro-influencer.
 Micro-influencers have fewer followers (think tens of thousands rather than millions) and are becoming a hot commodity in the B2B world.
 What are the main differences between these two types of brand influencers?:

-Unsurprisingly, the cost of signing a brand deal with a digital influencer rises and falls with their follower count on social media.
-A micro-influencer is a relatively affordable alternative to a mainstream digital influencer, some of whom charge the GDP of a small country for a single appearance.
+Unsurprisingly, the cost of signing a brand deal with digital influencers rises and falls.
+As an example, figures change with their follower count, interaction metrics, and brand appeal on a particular social media platform.
+A micro-influencer is a relatively affordable alternative to a mainstream digital influencer.
+Some of which charge the GDP of a small country for a single appearance!
 In this case, “you get what you pay for” doesn’t pan out.
 You can see huge results from a micro-influencer at a fraction of the cost, for the reasons laid out below.

 Mainstream influencers’ unique selling point is that they’re famous.
 Is Sofia Vergara the face of Head & Shoulders shampoo because she’s an expert in seborrhoeic dermatitis?
 Nope.
 But she is very recognisable.
 An advantage of micro-influencers is that they tend to be very knowledgeable in a specific niche of their industry.
 They can’t rely on fame, so they’ve built their social influence by becoming highly knowledgeable in one area.